sanskarmodi8/kidney_tumor_classification/README.md

 This project aims to classify kidney CT scan images into categories such as cyst, normal, tumor, or stone using deep learning and computer vision techniques.

-The project is hosted on AWS EC2 instance, you can [click here](http://65.0.132.137:8080/) to visit the deployed project.
+The project is hosted on Azure, you can [click here](kidneydiseaseclassification.azurewebsites.net) to visit the deployed project.

 This project mainly utilizes following tools :